bauerbrett/AzureDefenderVulnerabilities/README.md

 ### 3. Go and Dependency Management
    - Ensure you have Go installed on your system.
 If not, download it from [golang.org](https://golang.org/).
-   - I will also put a binary in the release page if you want to just use the binary and not download the repository.
+   - I will also put a binary in the release page if you want to just use the binary and not download the whole repository.

 ### 4. Go Modules
 - After cloning the repository install the required Go modules using `go mod tidy` command.
 The main dependencies include: